IBM Cloud Docs

 1. In the VMware Solutions console, click the VMware Cloud Foundation as a Service card.

-2. On the VMware Cloud Foundation as a Service page, select the Single-tenant Virtual data center card.
+2. In the VMware Cloud Foundation as a Service page, select the Single-tenant Virtual data center card.

 3. Specify the VDC name and select the resource group.

-5. Optionally toggle fast provisioning of virtual machines (VMs) on.
+5. Optionally enable fast provisioning of virtual machines (VMs).

-6. Review your options for a network edge:
+6. For VDCs that are not highly available, review your options for a network edge.

-• To order without a network edge, toggle Create with network edge off.
+• To order without a network edge, turn off Create with network edge.
 This option is suitable for centralized networking administration and control over multiple VDCs.

 7. Review the included services, cost, accept the terms, and click Create to submit the VDC order.